gabrieldansereau/betadiversity-hotspots/docs/article/article-plan.md

 ![Relationship](fig/relationship.png)

-Figure: Relationship between the species richness and the LCBD value of the each site based on the SDM predictions.
+Figure: Relationship between the species richness and the LCBD value of each site based on the SDM predictions.
 LCBD values were scaled to the maximum value observed after applying Hellinger transformation.